 The scope of Vietnam's electrifying music scene during the 60's and 70's was among the heaviest and most eclectic in all of South Eastern Asia.
 All these songs were recorded in makeshift studios and US army facilities while the Vietnam war ravaged the country.
 The songs in this collection speak of war, love and the effects of war on love - Teenage psychedelic acid-rock at its finest, prompted by the arrival of the electric guitar on the streets of Saigon and the influence of western culture and music brought by the American GI's.

-~ Check out this sampler mix of Saigon Rock & Soul and keep reading ~
+~ Check out this sampler mix of Saigon Rock & Soul below ~

 It was March of 1965 when the United States decided to intervene and transform the 10 years of escalating civil conflict in Vietnam into a full-blown American war zone.
 The devastating violence in the North was already in full swing when America's napalm bomb attacks began decimating the country and its people.
 The first battalions of young American combat troops had been deployed and stationed indefinitely on the streets and shores of Saigon, bringing with them the sounds of western rock & roll and psychedelic folk music, which soon dominated the radio waves of Southern Vietnam.